Keren Hayeled: A Safe Haven for Children in Need

-Their great work, dedication and self-sacrifice was continued by their sons, including Rabbi Yosef Godlewsky ztz”l and his wife Perl ob”m, who served Keren Hayeled for many decades.
-Today, their sons Rabbis David and Mattityahu Godlewsky, together with other descendants of these exemplary founders and a dedicated, fully-professional staff, are maintaining the family tradition of saving Jewish children in crisis and providing them with love, warmth and devotion.
+Their great work, dedication and self-sacrifice was continued by their children, including Rabbi Yosef Godlewsky ztz”l and his wife Perl ob”m, who served Keren Hayeled for many decades.
+Today, the founders’ other sons, Rabbis David and Mattityahu Godlewsky, together with other descendants of these exemplary founders and a dedicated, fully-professional staff, are maintaining the family tradition of saving Jewish children in crisis and providing them with love, warmth and devotion.

 Keren Hayeled: Every Child Deserves a Family; Every Child Deserves a Chance.